Hank Green: Personal life

 Hank Green resides in Missoula, Montana, with his wife Katherine Green and their son.

 Green was diagnosed with ulcerative colitis in 2003.
-He was also diagnosed with a learning disorder as a child and speculates this is likely ADHD.
+As a child, he was diagnosed with sensory integration dysfunction and ADD.
 When asked if he considers himself an atheist, he said, "I don't believe there's a God, but I'm not comfortable saying that there is no God."
 He is bisexual.

 In May 2023, Green announced that he had been diagnosed with Hodgkin lymphoma, a type of cancer that affects the lymphatic system.
 He received letters of encouragement from President Joe Biden and NASA administrator and former Florida Senator Bill Nelson.
 Three months later, he announced that his oncologist told him in a post-treatment follow-up exam that he is in "complete remission".